Nomad-Media/samples/nomad-samples/python/account_authentication/Readme.md

 ## Step 3

 Go to account_authentication.py and run the code.
-It should ask you for your username, password, and application id.
+It will prompt you you for your username, password, and application id.
 If your credentials are correct, it will print out your token, which is used for most API calls.

 ![](https://files.readme.io/f655fb9-authloginterm.png)